Desynchronizing weak cortical fields during deep brain stimulation

 DECODE Project Overview

-DECODE will integrate:
+DECODE will integrate several approaches:

 1. Large-scale volume conduction modeling to estimate and steer personalized electric fields.